IRRT International Sustainable Library Development Interest Group

 Title:Training: The Key to Sustainable International Library Development Projects

-Description: Join ISLD in an exploration of the importance of training in the sustainability of international library development projects.
-Marcy Carrel, Technical Information Specialist at Peace Corps, will present on the development, content and implementation of the newly created “Sustainable Library Development Training Package,” a set of resources designed for training Peace Corps Volunteers engaged in library projects.
-Attendees will have the opportunity to learn about additional training materials and models used by a variety of organizations involved in international library development projects.
-You will leave with a collection of training resources for your project.
+Description: ISLD explored the importance of training in making international library development projects sustainable.
+Marcy Carrel, Technical Information Specialist at Peace Corps, spoke on the development, content and implementation of the newly created “Sustainable Library Development Training Package,” a set of resources designed for training Peace Corps Volunteers engaged in library projects.
+Attendees had the opportunity to learn about additional training materials and models used by a variety of organizations involved in international library development projects, and left with a collection of training resources for projects.

 Speaker: Marcy Carrel, Technical Information Specialist, Peace Corps